IvanovDmytroA/test-repo/tutorials/testtutorial7/testtutorial7.md

 [ACCORDION-BEGIN [Step 1: ](Create development space)]

-1. On the SAP Business Application Studio start page, click **Create Dev Space**.
+1. On the SAP Business Application Studio start page 33333, click **Create Dev Space**.

 2. On the following page, enter a name for your new development space and choose the application type **Full Stack Cloud Application** from the list.